mobie/mobie.github.io/v030/specs/template_project.md

 MoBIE projects follow the specification described here; it is based on four key concepts:
 - A `project`, which groups data, for example from the same publication, that can be opened by the MoBIE viewer.
 It consists of multiple `datasets`.
-- A `dataset`, which contains data that can be opened in the same MoBIE viewer instance.
+- A `dataset`, which contains all the data that can be opened in the same MoBIE viewer instance.
-- A `source`, which corresponds to the data for a single image (also volume, timeseries) or segmentation image.
+- A `source`, which corresponds to the data for a single image (also volume, timeseries), segmentation image or spot coordinates.
 For segmentation images it may also contain the associated tabular data.
+For spots the only data associated with the source is a table.
 - A `view`, which describes the full viewer state.

 The specification is defined via [jsonschema](https://json-schema.org/).
 The schema files are located [here](https://github.com/mobie/mobie.github.io/tree/master/schema).
 It is versioned, following [the semantic versioning convention](https://semver.org/).
-The current version is `0.2.0`.
+The current version is `0.3.0`.

 **Using jsonschema:**